Piezo-orbital backaction force in a rare-earth doped crystal: Experimental results

-We study the dependence of the photodeflection angle with respect to the excitation wavelength, over a $781-795$~nm interval, covering four overlapping absorption lines between the Stark multiplets \levelg and \levele (see Figure~\ref{fig:niveaux1}).
-The value of $y$ is chosen such that the photodeflection signal is strongest ($y=-90~\mu$m at the bump side).
-In Figure~\ref{fig:vsLambda} we plot the value of the deflection angle and observe that it closely follows the absorption coefficient as the pump wavelength is scanned, ruling out the possibility of a non-resonant contribution.
-It is also noticeable that the temporal variation of the photodeflection angle is unchanged over the whole wavelength range (see insets of Figure~\ref{fig:vsLambda}), indicating a preserved link between the optomechanical backaction and the internal atomic dynamics.
+In Figure~\ref{fig:vsLambda} we study the dependence of the photodeflection angle with respect to the pump laser wavelength, over an interval covering four partially overlapping absorption lines between the Stark multiplets \levelg and \levele~\cite{gruber1989spectra}.
+The value of $y=-90~\mu$m is chosen such that the photodeflection signal is the strongest.
+We observe that the maximum photodeflection angle closely follows the absorption profile, ruling out the possibility of a non-resonant contribution.
+It is also noticeable that the temporal variation of the photodeflection angle is unchanged over the whole wavelength range [Fig.~\ref{fig:vsLambda}(a,b,c)], indicating a preserved link between the optomechanical backaction and the internal atomic dynamics.